danielbereza50/Career_Projects/UI-UX/Readme.md

  	when building landing page design, break on the exact words from the mockup

+	* start with text logo, then build a graphic in canva

 	For a pet-related website like "Perfect Pet Treatment," you'll want a color palette that reflects a sense of warmth, trust, and playfulness, while still maintaining a professional and approachable appearance.
 Here's a suggested color palette: